Spacetime dynamics of spinning particles - exact electromagnetic analogies: The electric dipole

 \subsection{Conserved quantities, proper mass and work done by the fields}

-In order to better elucidate the relationship between the work done by the fields and the variation of proper mass, as well as the role of electromagnetic induction, we will compare, in a \emph{static} electromagnetic field, three test particles: a point monopole charge, an electric dipole and a magnetic dipole.
-Let $u^{\alpha}$ be the 4-velocity of the \emph{inertial} frame relative to which the fields are static.
-Then $u^{\alpha}$ preserves the electromagnetic field: $\mathcal{L}_{u}F^{\alpha\beta}=0$, and, therefore, from the constancy of expressions (5.3) of~\cite{Dixon1970I}, or (29) of~\cite{Wald et al 2010}, we have that: where $\phi\equiv-A^{\alpha}u_{\alpha}$ denotes the electric potential measured by the static observers $u^{\alpha}$.
-Using Eqs. (\ref{eq:HiddenMomentum})-(\ref{eq:Momentum}), it is useful to re-write (\ref{eq:Conserved0}) as where $V=-(E^{u})^{\alpha}d_{\alpha}+q\phi$ is the potential energy of the particle under the action of the field, $T\equiv(\gamma-1)m$ is the kinetic energy associated to the translation of the center of mass, and $E_{{\rm hid}}=-P_{{\rm hid}}^{\alpha}u_{\alpha}$ the {}``hidden energy'' (i.e., the time component of the hidden momentum in the chosen frame), see Sec.~\ref{sub:Time-components-Static}. $\gamma\equiv-U^{\alpha}u_{\alpha}$, and $U^{\alpha}$ is the particle's 4-velocity, cf. Eq.~(\ref{eq:U_u}).
-In this section, for simplicity, we will ignore the inertial hidden momentum $P_{{\rm hidI}}^{\beta}$, as it is of little relevance compared to the other terms, and the motion effects induced by it pure gauge and confined to the disk of centroids, see \cite{Helical,Semerak II} (a region within the convex hull of the body's worldtube, typically much smaller than it).
-Thus, we take herein $P_{{\rm hid}}^{\beta}\approx P_{{\rm hidEM}}^{\beta}$.
+In order to better elucidate the relationship between the work done by the fields and the variation of the proper mass, we will compare, in a \emph{static} electromagnetic field, three different test particles: a point monopole charge, an electric dipole, and a magnetic dipole.
+Let $u^{\alpha}$ be the 4-velocity of the \emph{inertial} frame $\mathcal{O}(u)$ relative to which the fields are static.
+Then $u^{\alpha}$ preserves the electromagnetic field, $\mathcal{L}_{u}F^{\alpha\beta}=0$, and, therefore, from the constancy of expressions (5.3) of~\cite{Dixon1970I}, or (29) of~\cite{Wald et al 2010}, we have